-For more than 15 years, José Antonio Vázquez Cobo has represented Fortune 500 and other prominent companies in high-stakes commercial disputes before judicial courts and arbitration tribunals in proceedings that often involve substantial international and multijurisdictional components.
-His practice encompasses a variety of litigation areas such as contractual disputes, extra-contractual liability, shareholders and managers conflicts, enforcement of guarantees, and insurance claims as well as banking, financial, and real estate litigation.
+For more than 20 years, José Antonio Vázquez Cobo has represented Fortune 500 and other prominent companies in high-stakes commercial disputes before judicial courts and arbitration tribunals in proceedings that often involve substantial international and multijurisdictional components.
+His practice encompasses a variety of litigation areas such as contractual disputes, extra-contractual liability, class actions, shareholders and managers conflicts, enforcement of guarantees, and insurance claims as well as banking, financial, insolvency, and real estate litigation.

 José Antonio has successfully intervened in domestic and international commercial arbitration proceedings and in judicial probate proceedings involving some of the most prominent families in Mexico.
 He has represented clients in a diverse range of industries, including medical, automotive, telecommunications, entertainment, hospitality, technology and media, energy, advertising, real estate, banking, and aviation, among others.

-Represented a U.S. citizen in a trial involving, real estate, probate law and trust agreement components, obtaining a favorable sentence that shaped 2 relevant judicial precedents recorded in the Mexican jurisprudence records.
+Represented a U.S. citizen in a trial involving real estate, probate law, and trust agreement components, obtaining a favorable sentence that shaped two relevant judicial precedents recorded in the Mexican jurisprudence records.

 Acted as defense counsel for an aircraft builder in a product liability trial resulting in the total dismissal of the claim.

-Represented multiple heirs and executors in several judicial probate proceedings, having obtained, among others, a settlement for the client in excess of $USD 35 million.
+Represented multiple heirs and executors in several judicial probate proceedings, having obtained, among others, a settlement for the client in excess of US$35 million.

 - International Chamber of Commerce and Escuela Libre de Derecho (XVI Course in International Commercial Arbitration 2008); Universidad Iberoamericana (Law Degree 2002)

-Chambers Global (multiple years) and Chambers Latin America (multiple years, including 2019), Mexico — dispute resolution: litigation
+Chambers Global (multiple years, including 2021) and Chambers Latin America (multiple years, including 2021), Mexico — dispute resolution: litigation

 Legal 500 Latin America (2016), Mexico — dispute resolution